A practice where video footage is subjected to Redubbing with rewritten or ad-libbed dialogue, usually for comedic

 - Ralph Bakshi's The Lord of the Rings animated film has an irregularly good (sometimes brilliant, sometimes... not so brilliant) fan dub made by Lord Phillock 8.
 You can watch it in here.

 - While not the Trope Maker, Woody Allen's 1966 film debut, What's Up, Tiger Lily? is perhaps the first major example, taking a 1965 Japanese James Bond knockoff called Kokusai himitsu keisatsu: Kagi no kagi (International Secret Police: Key of Keys) and turned it into farcical search for a secret egg salad recipe.
 The concept was so novel that Woody Allen and a straight man appear in a humorous sequence at the beginning to explain it.

 - An obscure example is Can Dialectics Break Bricks, an old kung-fu movie redubbed by a group of French, um, Situationists into a narrative about the hypocrisy of the bourgeois communists.
 Complete with ridiculous fight scenes.
 And lots of misused swears (the French group inexplicably used English for their redub).
 Oh, and a running joke about the hero being a pedophile.
 Just watch it.

-- In anticipation of TV networks editing content for airing some directors have gotten creative with this a had the actors record alternate dialogue often having them replace saltier dialogue with nonsensical lines.
+- In anticipation of TV networks editing content for airing some directors have gotten creative with this and had the original actors record alternate dialogue, often having them replace saltier dialogue with nonsensical lines.
 One of the most famous examples is the line up scene in The Usual Suspects.
-In the original version "Fucking Cocksucker" is replaced by "Fairy Godmother" in the edited for tv version this is said several times by several characters.
+In the original version "Fucking Cocksucker" is replaced by "Fairy Godmother".
 Another infamous example is In The Big Lebowski during the "see what happens Larry" scene.
 The line "fuck a stranger in the ass" is replaced by "find a stranger in the Alps" and "feed a soldier scrambled eggs".
 Neither of these examples make any sense in context of the film and are done for laughs.

 - This was the whole premise of the comedy Director's Commentary by Rob Brydon.